pschafran/Notes/HGT_Candidate_Identification.md

 for i in *trimalAUTO.fa ; do iqtree -s $i -m MFP -B 5000 -T 8 ; done
 ```

+11. This step not working great at the moment -- but I'm not convinced there is any automated way to parse phylogenies to confidently detect HGT.
+Suggest you manually review all your trees.

-11. Parse trees to find likely HGT based on eukaryotic sequences sister or nested in bacterial sequences
+Parse trees to find likely HGT based on eukaryotic sequences sister or nested in bacterial sequences.
 ```
 # Run traverse_tree script modified from Fay_Wei's script.
 Some options hardcoded in lines 14,15,16 need to be modified for each experiment
 /home/ps997/scripts/traverse_tree.py *contree